appleboy/alertsnitch/README.md

 Postgres database for future examination.

-Because given a noisy enough alerting environment, offline querying capabilities of triggered alerts is extremely valuable.
+Because given a noisy enough alerting environment, offline querying capabilities of triggered alerts are extremely valuable.

 ## How does it work

 1. You stand up one of these however you like (multi-arch Docker images provided)
-1. You setup AlertManager to point at it and propagate your alerts in.
+1. You set up AlertManager to point at it and propagate your alerts.
 1. Every alert that gets triggered reaches your database.
 1. Profit.